SKhai77/Pro-README-Generator/README.md

 - Install Nodjs on your computer by downloading it from their website here, https://nodejs.org/en.
 - If you are not sure how to install it.
 Click here for the instruction, https://coding-boot-camp.github.io/full-stack/nodejs/how-to-install-nodejs.
+- Download/ clone the GitHub repo
-- Install npm (Node Package Manager) inside the application's folder by typing the following code in the command line:
+- Install npm (Node Package Manager) inside the repo by typing the following code in the command line:
 ```bash
  $ npm install
  ```